alanbjohnston/pi_pacsat/README.md

 ```
 ./pi_pacsat -c ~/pacsat.cfg -d ~/pacsat_data
 ```

+This code was ported to FreeRTOS so it could run on a TI TMS570 processor as part of a future satellite build.
+You can find that code here: https://github.com/AMSAT-NA/PacSatSW

 This supports broadcast requests, transmissions and file uploads.
 It also supports a number of commands.
 Commands are not encrypted and are sent in the clear, as required by an Amateur Radio license.
 See the pacsat ground station and its documentation.